codyngpriest/alx-system_engineering-devops/0x00-shell_basics/README.md

 # This script displays the content of the current working directory
 2. There is no place like home
 # This script changes the working directory to the user's home directory
+3. The long format
+# This script displays the content if the current directory in long format